carbon-language/carbon-lang/docs/design/interoperability/templates_and_generics.md

 ## Using Carbon generics from C++

-Using Carbon generics from C++ code will require bridge Carbon code that hides the generic.
-Note this could be wrapping the generic with a template.
+Carbon generics will require bridge code that hides the generic.
+This bridge code may be written using a Carbon template, changing compatibility constraints to match.

 For example, given the Carbon code: